gentics/portal-php-reference/README.md

 # GENTICS PORTAL | php - Reference

-This repository contains both, an example docker compose stack for creating a new project with GENTICS PORTAL | php, Gentics Mesh and Gentics CMS and an easy to start demo application showing the most important features of GENTICS PORTAL | php
+This repository contains both, an example docker compose stack for creating a new project with GENTICS PORTAL | php, Gentics Mesh (Cluster mode with Apache Load Balancer) and Gentics CMS and an easy to start demo application showing the most important features of GENTICS PORTAL | php

 ## Branches